 I use regular vegetable oil that is heated to roughly 350 degrees.
 You know your oil is ready for frying when you stick the end of a wooden spoon in the hot oil and tiny bubbles form around the spoon.

-Carefully drop the batter into the oil.
+Make sure you carefully drop the batter into the oil.
 I only add 3 or 4 spoonfuls of batter at a time.
-Overcrowding your the pan will lower your oil temperature.
+Overcrowding your pan will lower your oil temperature.

 What Sauce Goes With Conch Fritters?

 I like to serve up my homemade fritters with an effortless dipping sauce!
 In a bowl, whisk together mayo, lime juice, and a pinch of paprika.
 I found that was all the seasoning that was needed but feel free to add salt and pepper or even red pepper or hot sauce if you prefer.

 The best way to reheat conch fritters is to place the fritters on a baking sheet and reheat them in a 350-degree oven for 10-12 minutes.
 I would not use the microwave as the fritters will get chewy.

 Conch fritters are excellent finger food; they are fun, easy to make and give you a little taste of island life!

 - ½ cup milk